Our Staff: The Atkinson Lab Team

 Dr. Rowe is currently a postdoctoral fellow in the laboratory of Dr. Atkinson.
 He is involved in analysis of pancreas samples from organ donors with type 1 diabetes that are received here at the University of Florida as part of the Network for Pancreatic Organ Donors with Diabetes (nPOD).
 With his research he hopes to gain a better understanding of the ‘dialogue’ between insulin-producing beta cells and immune cells that takes place during the early stages of type 1 diabetes development.

-Kimberly C. Young has worked within the University of Florida Diabetes team for over 9 years, and has been employed by the university for over 23; she is currently the Diabetes Research Studies Coordinator.
+Kimberly C. Young has worked within the University of Florida Diabetes team for over 10 years, and has been employed by the university for over 25; she is currently the Diabetes Research Studies Coordinator in the Atkinson lab.
 Ms. Young serves as the chief financial officer and is also responsible for collecting, organizing, and disseminating information/data related to the performance of the Atkinson Lab.
 Along with these tasks, Ms. Young oversees the collection and filing of annual progress reports for all funded studies, as well as aides the investigators with subject recruitment and demographic data collection for each human subject.
-Throughout her years working within the lab, Ms. Young has enjoyed working with the group of researchers, and become an advocate for those affected by type 1 diabetes.
+Throughout her years working within the lab, Ms. Young has enjoyed working with the group of researchers, and become an advocate for those affected by Type 1 diabetes.